KuntayYilmaz/NeuralNetworkfromScratch/README.md

-# Neural Network Implementation for Fashion MNIST just using numpy and python without using Deep Learning frameworks
+# Neural Network Implementation for Fashion MNIST just using Numpy and Python without using Deep Learning Frameworks

 This repository contains a custom implementation of a neural network using NumPy for the Fashion MNIST dataset.
 The model features dense layers, activation functions, dropout for regularization, using Adam optimizer.